 In February, the Canadian government announced C$372.5 million ($297 million) in repayable loans for the CSeries and another Bombardier jet program.

 The Airbus investment does not place any more financial burdens on Ottawa, two sources close to the case said on Monday.

 The sources, who requested anonymity because they were not authorized to speak to media, also said the deal would have no effect on a separate dispute between Canada and Boeing over a proposed purchase of 18 Super Hornet jets.

-Bombardier said the deal would not result in job losses and would keep the head office in Montreal.
-Unions said the deal would benefit the program.
+Bombardier said the deal would not result in job losses and would keep the head office in Montreal and unions said the deal would benefit the program.

-The Boeing-Bombardier dispute has snowballed into a bigger multilateral trade dispute, with British Prime Minister Theresa May asking U.S. President Donald Trump to intervene in order to save British jobs.
+The Boeing-Bombardier dispute has snowballed into a bigger multilateral trade dispute, with British Prime Minister Theresa May asking U.S. President Donald Trump to intervene to save British jobs.

-Bombardier is the largest manufacturing employer in Northern Ireland.
-Mays Conservatives are dependent on the support of the small Northern Irish Democratic Unionist Party (DUP) party for their majority in parliament.
+Bombardier is the largest manufacturing employer in Northern Ireland and Mays Conservatives rely on the support of the small Northern Irish Democratic Unionist Party (DUP) party for their majority in parliament.

 BOOST FOR BELFAST

-British Business Secretary Greg Clark welcomed the Airbus deal with Bombardier, saying Britain would work closely with the firms to protect its interests and the leader of the Northern Irish party propping up May's minority government said it was "incredibly significant news" for Belfast.
+Business Secretary Greg Clark said Britain would work closely with the two planemakers, while the DUP said the agreement was "incredibly significant news" for Belfast.

 Talks for the deal between Airbus and Bombardier first started in August.
 Enders said the deal was different from an earlier round of talks in 2015, when he abruptly ordered an end to negotiations.
 He said the CSeries' has since been certified, entered service and was performing well.